5 Days in London: The Perfect London Itinerary for Your First Visit

 Inside the Sky Garden

 I'll be honest with you though: I've been to the Sky Garden twice, and while it does have a novelty factor to it, I don't personally love it.
-The view from the small observation deck isn't the best, and it can often get quite crowded.
+The view from the small observation deck is just okay, and it can often get quite crowded.

 If the weather is nice, I would actually opt to visit the Garden at 120 (located atop the building at 120 Fenchurch St.) instead.
 This outdoor rooftop garden is also free to visit, but you don't need to make a reservation.
 This one is all open-air and offers up some unique views.